Art in the Library

 - Auto Repair Information

 - Microfilm Copies of Local Newspapers

 - Telephone Books

-Telephone: A pay telephone is located in the lobby, to your left as you enter the library.
+A pay telephone is located in the lobby, to your left as you enter the library.

-Typewriter: There is 1 typewriter is available for public use in the seating area west of the Reference Desk.
-There are also several word processing computers located in the same area.
+There is a typewriter available for public use on the library's second floor in the Newspaper Back Files Room.
+There are also several word-processing computers located on the first floor.

-Westerns: The western, science fiction, and mystery genres are shelved as smaller collections in the fiction area.
+The western, science fiction, and mystery genres are shelved as smaller collections in the fiction area.
 As you approach the Children's Room down the fiction aisle, westerns are on your right.
 Look at the small white signs on the ends of the shelves to find the correct section.
-This is marked on map as 6.
+This area is marked on map as number 6.

 Word Processing Stations